romeerez/orchid-orm/docs/src/guide/join.md

 const ok: { name: string; text: string }[] = result;
 ```

-The first argument can also be a callback, where instead of relation name as a string we're picking it as a property of `q`.
+The first argument can also be a callback, where instead of relation name as a string you're picking it as a property of `q`.
-In such a way, we can alias the relation with `as`, add `where` conditions, use other query methods.
+In such a way, you can alias the relation with `as`, add `where` conditions, use other query methods.

 ```ts
 const result = await db.user.join((q) =>